History History

 330

 From the 2nd century onwards, the Roman Empire was weakened by the rise of Christianity and the invasions of the Germans and Huns.
-The Christians questioned the unifying cult dedicated to the emperor.
-They are thus fought by persecutions.
+Christians challenged the unifying cult of the emperor.
+Persecution was therefore the order of the day.
 But as these were mainly aimed at the Greco-Roman elite, the new religion was gradually tolerated.
-As for the invasions, it is thought to remedy this by splitting the Empire in two, between East and West: first administratively in 285, then totally in 395.
-In the meantime, Constantine (306-337) temporarily reunified the Empire.
-But the emperor did two things above all: he converted to Christianity and moved the capital to the East, where Hellenism was perceived as the best bulwark of "Romanity".
-In 330, he designated an ancient Greek colony: Byzantium.
-Later renamed Constantinople, then Istanbul, it is ideally located between Asia and Europe.
+Invasions were dealt with by splitting the Empire in two, East and West: first administratively in 285, then completely in 395.
+In the meantime, Constantine (306-337) temporarily reunited the Empire.
+But the emperor did two things in particular: he converted to Christianity and moved the capital to the East, where Hellenism was seen as the best bulwark of "Romanity".
+In 330, he named an ancient Greek colony Byzantium.
+Later renamed Constantinople, then Istanbul, it was ideally located between Asia and Europe.
 Constantine's choices were confirmed by his successors: they made Christianity the official religion (392) and, when the Western Empire disappeared (476), Constantinople became the seat of Christianity.

 330-1453